 Before moving to California in 2018, Dr. Tsang was the lead physician in a Interventional Pain Management clinic in Prescott, AZ for four years.
 Dr. Tsang’s approach to the treatment of pain is through evidence-based multimodality therapies.
 Dr. Tsang is an expert in interventional techniques including epidurals, nerve blocks, radiofrequency ablation and spinal cord stimulation.

-In his free time, Dr. Tsang enjoys exploring the outdoors with his wife and their dogs (and occasionally, the cat).
+Dr. Tsang has held membership and leadership positions in a variety of community and educational groups and is active in medical research and publication.
+In his free time, he enjoys martial arts, zoology, and exploring the outdoors with his wife and their dogs (and occasionally, the cat).

 Johns Hopkins Hospital in Baltimore